Flying satellites in space might seem like a real stretch

 ESA.

-The project involves a number of educational outreach
+The project involved a number of educational outreach

 projects such as a MoonCivilization online game